Camp PossAbility — Fast Facts

 Tristin A. Caswell

 Tristin received her undergraduate degree in Interdisciplinary Health Services and then received a Master of Science in Occupational Therapy at Western Michigan University.
 Currently, she is practicing as an Occupational Therapist in a rural setting, based in Iron River, MI.
 She has experience working with individuals who have physical, mental, emotional and cognitive disabilities.
 Her main interest & involvement with Camp PossAbility is to enable our campers to participate in camp activities as barrier free as possible.
-She is involved in a local church, has an interest in mission trips and enjoys spending time with her family, especially her daughter and husband.
+She is involved in a local church, has an interest in mission trips and enjoys spending time with her family, especially her children and husband.
 She greatly enjoys camp weeks with Camp PossAbility and looks forward to many more to follow.